Coherent dynamics of multi-spin $\rm V_B^-$ centers in hexagonal boron nitride: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the National Key Research and Development Program of China (No. 2017YFA0304100), the National Natural Science Foundation of China (Grants Nos.
-11822408, 11674304, 11774335, 11821404, and 11904356), the Key Research Program of Frontier Sciences of the Chinese Academy of Sciences (Grant No. QYZDY-SSW-SLH003), the Fok Ying-Tong Education Foundation (No. 171007), the Youth Innovation Promotion Association of Chinese Academy of Sciences (Grants No. 2017492), Science Foundation of the CAS (No. ZDRW-XH-2019-1), Anhui Initiative in Quantum Information Technologies (AHY020100, AHY060300), the Fundamental Research Funds for the Central Universities (Nos.
-WK2470000026, WK2030000008 and WK2470000028).
+This work is supported by the Innovation Program for Quantum Science and Technology (No. 2021ZD0301200), the National Key Research and Development Program of China (No. 2017YFA0304100), the National Natural Science Foundation of China (Grants Nos.
+11822408, 11674304, 11774335, 11821404, 11904356, 12174370, and 12174376), the Key Research Program of Frontier Sciences of the Chinese Academy of Sciences (Grant No. QYZDY-SSW-SLH003), the Fok Ying-Tong Education Foundation (No. 171007), the Youth Innovation Promotion Association of Chinese Academy of Sciences (Grants No. 2017492), Science Foundation of the CAS (No. ZDRW-XH-2019-1), Anhui Initiative in Quantum Information Technologies (AHY020100, AHY060300), the Fundamental Research Funds for the Central Universities (Nos.
+WK2470000026, WK2030000008 and WK2470000028), the Open Research Projects of Zhejiang Lab (No.2021MB0AB02).
+This work was partially carried out at the USTC Center for Micro and Nanoscale Research and Fabrication.
+V.I. acknowledges the support from the Knut and Alice Wallenberg Foundation through WBSQD2 project (Grant No. 2018.0071).
+A.G. acknowledges the Hungarian NKFIH grant No. KKP129866 of the National Excellence Program of Quantum-coherent materials project and the support for the Quantum Information National Laboratory from the Ministry of Innovation and Technology of Hungary, and the EU H2020 project QuanTelCo (Grant No. 862721).